Study Contends That 20 Percent of New York City Auto Injury Claims Are Fraudulent

 Dealing with the court-related issues that arise after an automobile accident can be frustrating and time consuming.
 Often victims of automobile accidents are emotionally and physically exhausted and have difficulty navigating the post-accident process alone.
 It is important to act quickly after an accident to insure that documentary and physical evidence is preserved and take the necessary steps towards preserving your claim.
 Thankfully the experienced attorneys at Korngut Paleudis LLC are ready to guide you through the process.

 If you have been injured in an automobile accident in New York, you need an experienced New York automobile injury lawyer to help you preserve your rights and fight for the financial compensation you are entitled to under New York law.
 The experienced attorneys at Korngut Paleudis LLC will fight to recover money for your medical and other accident-related expenses.
-If you have been injured in an accident call the attorneys at Korngut Paleudis LLC immediately at (212) 835-6768 in New York City, (215) 331-6487 in Philadelphia, or (609) 480-3080 in Princeton, New Jersey.
+If you have been injured in an accident call the attorneys at Korngut Paleudis LLC immediately at (212) 835-6768 in New York City or (609) 480-3080 in Princeton, New Jersey.